Would you like to go on this field trip?

 Maria (the dark areas) and terrae (the light areas) cover the Moon.

-shows the near and far sides of the Moon.
+The figure below shows the near and far sides of the Moon (Figure below).
 They are different!

 The Mare Moscoviense is one of the few maria, or dark, flat areas, on the far side.